 Validation Tools for Improved Customer Service

 A customer approaches your customer service counter and is clearly upset.
-Client loudly states that the product or service you provided is “not working” and demands their money back.
+The client loudly states that the product or service you provided is “not working” and demands their money back.

 What do you do?